nezroy/EVEoj/README.md

 EVEoj
 ====
 The EVEoj project provides a simple way to access EVE static data and formulas for mechanics in JS.
-It can be used as a Node.js module or directly in a web-browser (including full IGB support).
+It can be used as a Node.js module or directly in a web browser (including full IGB support).

 See the [project website](https://eve-oj.com/) for additional details and API documentation.